Agentic AI vs. Generative AI in HR: Understanding the Difference Through Real-World Use Cases

 Yearly appraisal and performance management sessions have been replaced by real-time progress tracking.
 Thanks to AI, continuous feedback, red flags for underperformance, and goal tracking are now delivered on a personalized level.

 Here is where tools like Engagedly come into play.
 Marissa AI, their lead AI assistant, provides predictive performance insights, offers timely feedback, and intelligently automates the creation of SMART goals.
 Managers can eliminate the guesswork and make more informed evaluations based on data.
+See how Engagedly brings AI into core people operations to simplify workflows, support data informed decisions, and optimize talent management.

 6. Talent Management: Career Mapping and Leadership Identification